 I choose not to grade the projects, but that is your choice.
 I choose not to grade them as they are used as sponge activities.
 The Choice Board provides my students with a learning experience without an attached grade.
 Students are excited to work on them and are proud of their finished product.

 I have a 36 week collection of Choice Board activities.
-You can find them HERE in Shop Simplicity.
+You can find it HERE.